liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Removed the mergeLayoutTags preference from Asset Publisher Portlet
+### Removed the mergeLayoutTags Preference from Asset Publisher
 - **Date:** 2015-Nov-20
 - **JIRA Ticket:** LPS-60677

 #### What changed?

-The mergeLayoutTags preference has been removed from Asset Publisher.
+The `mergeLayoutTags` preference has been removed from the Asset Publisher.

 #### Who is affected?

-This affects any asset publisher portlet that used this preference.
+This affects any Asset Publisher portlet that uses this preference.

 #### How should I update my code?

-There is no need to change anything, since this functionality is no used.
+There is nothing to update since this functionality is no longer used.

 #### Why was this change made?

-This change was made as a part of the ongoing strategies to cleanup unused
+In previous versions of Liferay, some applications such as Blogs and Wiki shared the tags of their entries within the page.
+The Asset Publisher was able to use them to show other assets with the same tags.
+This functionality has changed, so the preference is no longer used.